MRI-Lab-Graz/bids-fastsurfer/README.md

 - GPU access inside Singularity
 	- These wrappers pass `--nv`.
 Ensure the host has NVIDIA drivers and the container supports GPU.

+### Headless servers and fsqc surfaces

+- On servers without a graphical display (`DISPLAY` not set), the fsqc "surfaces" module requires OpenGL and will fail with a GLFW error.
+Our prep script automatically disables fsqc surfaces when it detects no DISPLAY and will log an info message.
+You can still generate headless-friendly outputs by enabling screenshots/metrics (e.g., `--qc --qc-screenshots --qc-html`).

 ## Tips

 - Start with `--dry_run --debug` to inspect the constructed commands.